wp-plugins/wp-old-post-date-remover/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This simple plugin dynamically removes the date stamp from all posts that are older than 2 weeks, while leaving the date stamp on newer posts.
+Removes the date stamp from posts older than 2 weeks, while leaving the date stamp on newer posts.
 Ideal for blogs with evergreen content.

 == Description ==